opentelekomcloud/docs/SMN/SMN User Guide/HTTPHTTPS Message Format.md

 ### Format of HTTP/HTTPS Unsubscription Confirmation Messages

 After an HTTP/HTTPS subscription is canceled, the subscriber receives an unsubscription confirmation message sent by SMN.
-The content of the unsubscription confirmation message contains JSON character strings, which are described in Table 4.
+The content of the unsubscription confirmation message contains JSON character strings, which are described in <a href="#table4">Table 4</a>.

-**Table 4** Content of an HTTP/HTTPS unsubscription confirmation message
+<a name="table4">**Table 4** Content of an HTTP/HTTPS unsubscription confirmation message</a>

 <table>